ccb-hms/HarvardInovalonUserGuide/README.md

 This repository contains guidance, example code, and instructions for working with the Inovalon database at Harvard Medical School.

+ If you have not already been granted access to the Inovalon dataset, please email HMS Office of Research Administration at data_ORA@hms.harvard.edu about gaining access to the Inovalon Data Access Hub.

 ## Introduction
 The Inovalon data is stored in a large relational database, Microsoft SQL Server, on Windows Server.
 There are two primary methods for accessing the data: